Economic Opportunity Authority for Savannah-Chatham County assistance programs.

 Financial support for needs such as rent and utility bills in Chatham County

 Emergency financial aid, referrals, and other support is part of what is available at Neighborhood Services Center.
 Or many people from the community may get referrals or information on public aid from this center.

-One main program is for Energy Assistance.
+One main program is for Georgia Energy Assistance.
 This assists low-income residents and the working poor of the larger Savannah/Chatham County region with meeting the extreme costs of their summer cooling and winter heating bills.
 There is a one-time cash payment available from this that will go towards helping clients to pay for the cost of their utility bills.
 Clients can also apply for the Low Income Home Energy Assistance Program (LIHEAP), including the crisis component.

 Other Crisis Intervention Programs are available at the EOASGA Neighborhood Centers.
 The sites may offer cash assistance or low interest loans to qualified households in various emergency situations.
 For example, there may be help for paying rent, vouchers for prescription medications, or assistance for security or utility deposits.
 The NSC also has a food and clothes pantry.